aspose-imaging-cloud/aspose-imaging-cloud-node/README.md

 To use this SDK, you will need Client ID and Client Secret which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).

-The SDK also can be used as [Aspose.Imaging Cloud JavaScrip SDK](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-javascript).
+The SDK also can be used as [Aspose.Imaging Cloud JavaScript SDK](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-javascript).

 ## Key Features
 #### Image Formats Support